Nanjiao station: History

 This station was not included in the early stages of Line 22 planning.
 During the second environmental impact assessment in 2017, in order to meet the travel needs of the surrounding residents, the authorities proposed to build a new Dongsha Industrial Park Station on the north side of Fangcun Dongsha Port, which will be able to transfer to Foshan Metro Line 11 in the future.
 In the same year, the feasibility study of Line 22 was approved and this station was added as a reserved station, and it was later confirmed to be built together with the other stations.
 In June 2020, the station was named Nanjiao Station.
+The name was officially confirmed in July 2021.

 At the end of April 2024, the station started the construction of mechanical and electrical equipment.
 In February 2025, the escalators were successfully installed at the station.

+At the end of September 2025, the station completed the "three rights" transfer.
+On 29 December 2025, the station officially opened.